-With more than 20 species of whale living in the surrounding waters, Iceland is widely considered to be one of Europe’s best places for spotting some wild cetaceans.
+With more than 20 species of whales living in the surrounding waters, Iceland is widely considered to be one of Europe’s best places for spotting some wild cetaceans.
 While the best time of year to head out on a watch is during the summer (between April and September), it’s possible to catch a glimpse of these majestic mammals year-round.
 Some of the species you’re likely to spot during a day on the water include Orcas, minke whales, humpback whales and harbor porpoises.

 The hot dogs

 Or more specifically, those from Bæjarins Beztu Pylsur.
 This Reykjavik establishment has been serving up their world-famous franks since 1937 and has fed everyone from late-night partygoers to celebrities like Bill Clinton and Anthony Bourdain.
 So what is it about these hot dogs that makes them so particularly delicious?
 It could be the signature combination of toppings (ask for eina með öllu,“one with everything,” and the dog slinger at the window will load it up with ketchup, sweet mustard, remoulade, crispy fried onions and raw white onions).
 Or maybe it’s the lamb and pork-based recipe.
 Whatever the reason, they’re more than worth the trip.

 Iceland’s abundance of plunging cascades has a lot to do with the island’s geology.
 The country straddles the divergent boundary between the North American and Eurasian plates, making the country a hotspot for tectonic activity.
 This means that over the years, the shifting plates have created a spectacular landscape that’s filled with the kinds of cliffs and crevasses that are conducive to the beautiful waterfalls Iceland is known for.
 Some of our favorites?
 Seljalandsfoss, Dettifoss, and Gulfoss.